Cedar College and my relationship issues & Public Liability lawsuit (part6)

 Relationship Issues are the next problem.

-(This blog is part of a series of seven blogs.
-Please click here to commence reading at the first blog.)
-This blog is not covering the details relating to the separation and divorce from my wife.
-However, the relationship issues are a direct result of the accident at Cedar College , although everyone is personally responsible for the decisions they make.
-I often quote ‘Bad things happen.
-What matters is how you respond’.
+This blog will not cover the details relating to the separation and divorce from my wife.
 In the 13 months between the accident and the onset of chronic pain, I attribute my survival and well-being to many factors.
 During this time I believe the love and care provided by my wife was one of the main factors.
 After our separation, I felt lost and depressed and didn’t see a point to living.

 Public Liability Lawsuit with Cedar College.

-The motivation of sharing the blame appeared to be related to finances, as the school wanted the two arborists to help share the financial burden of my lawsuit.
 I felt bad for the two tree companies and was compelled to contact them and tell them I didn’t hold them responsible for the accident.
 My lawyers mentioned that it didn’t matter to us where the funds came from, as long as we achieved our goal, so I didn’t make contact.
+Unfortortunately, as of 2020, one of the companies was no longer operating.

 The Public Liability Lawsuit was settled out of court with the two arborists helping to contribute to the settlement amount.